Mitch Love: 2008–2010: Houston and Peoria

 After his entry-level contract expired, the Avalanche opted not to re-sign Love, marking an end to his time in an NHL system.
 Love opted to sign an AHL contract with the Houston Aeros for the 2008–09 season after attending their training camp, reuniting with his former coach from Everett, Kevin Constantine.
 In Houston, Love collected a professional single-league career high of 214 penalty minutes, including a league-leading 34 fights.
 During the season with the Aeros, Love transitioned to playing left wing, ostensibly to cover for an injury-battered team, but he would continue to play as a winger for the remainder of his time on the ice.
 Love would play with the Aeros during their deep playoff run, scoring one goal and accruing 32 penalty minutes in 16 games.

 Love earned himself a professional tryout with the St. Louis Blues during their 2009 training camp, but ultimately signed with their AHL affiliate, the Peoria Rivermen for the 2009–10 season.
 Once again, Love was towards the top of the team in terms of fights and penalty minutes; with 17 fights and 129 penalty minutes respectively.
 However, Love's point production declined further, managing only one goal and three assists in 60 games played, the lowest points per game season of his professional career.

 Due to AHL developmental rules, there is a limit to the number of veteran players allowed on a team's roster per game, with 260 professional games played being the most common cutoff point for veteran status.
 This rule significantly limits the ability of many players to remain in the AHL as they age.
 As a result of this rule, as well as his diminishing production in terms of both scoring and fights in the previous season, Love was not offered a contract in the AHL for the 2010–11 season.

 2010–2011: Central Hockey League

 On September 8, 2010, Love was signed as a free agent by the Bossier-Shreveport Mudbugs of the Central Hockey League (CHL).
 Love played with the team for most of the season, posting 14 fights, as well as 110 penalty minutes through 43 games played.
 Due to a season-ending double hip surgery, Love did not play during the playoffs, where the Mudbugs would capture the Ray Miron President's Cup.
-The Mudbugs organization folded immediately following their championship in the 2010–11 post-season, leaving Love without a team.
+The Mudbugs organization folded immediately following their championship in the 2011 playoffs, leaving Love without a team.
 Opting not to continue his playing career, Love announced his retirement on August 13, 2011.